junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 >
 > Cas actually thinks Dean is going to punish/torture/hurt/kill him, still doesn't protest and thinks he deserves it. very broken in just one week

 **Warning before chapter:** Very painful, vivid, graphic depictions of violence, physical abuse.
-Very extreme depiction of John.
+Very extreme depiction of an abusive John.

 It can be painful to read.
 Because it's very painful to write.

+Proceed with discretion.

 <br>

-Dean starts to feel his limbs cold and numb, with all the blood loss.
+Dean starts to feel his limbs cold and numb, with all the blood he's losing.
 He decides to lie down on the floor for a bit.

 The ground is cold and hard, and sticky.
-He wonders if that's how Castiel spends the whole week.
+He wonders if that's how Castiel spends the whole week, day and night.

-"Hey," he whispers, glancing aside to look for the angel.
-His voice barely louder than the sound of fire burning the oil.
+"Hey," he whispers, glancing aside to look for the angel, his voice barely louder than the sound of fire burning the oil.
 He feels his whole body tired, his vision blurry.

 Castiel is kneeling beside him, looking helpless.
 The blade is dropped to the ground next to him.
-The flame reflects in his pupils, flickering brightly and wild.
+The flame reflects in his pupils, flickering brightly and wildly.

 It reminds him of the first time they met.
 Dean thinks.
-That sun rise, the lightening cracking the sky open.
+That sun rise, the lightning cracking the sky open.
 That beautiful, brilliant light coming from the angel.

 And now, look at them.